p0gram3r/cheatsheets/kubernetes.md

 ## Monitoring a K8s cluster

-- lverages tools like Metrics Server, Prometheus, ElasticStack, ...
+- leverages tools like Metrics Server, Prometheus, ElasticStack, ...
 - Metrics Server stores data in-memory only
 - K8s runs an agent on each node called "Kubelet"
   - receives API commands from master node